GregCrutchlow/Obsidian-Notes/06 - Daily Notes/2024/December/December 3, 2024.md

 I'm currently 3D printing a planter, which I plan on giving to Erika once it's done, if she likes it.
 I'm using PETG filament since it is 100% waterproof.
 I'll leave a picture once it's done printing.

 Getting back into using Git has been a lot of fun and easier this time around I've found.
 I know what to look for for documentation on solving issues that I'm having as well as setting it properly (and keeping notes on how to as well).

+I've been getting more and more into [[TTRPGs to Try|TTRPGs]].
+The idea of trying one, solo, sounds super appealing to me.
+Stepping away from the computer sounds more exciting than me hoping to have the energy to play video games after the kids go to bed.
+I don't really know why but I really like the idea of being more analog than digital, rolling dice and writing things down with pen and paper.
+It just sounds so therapeutic.

+Imagine, being in the basement, alone, in the dark, rolling dice and trying to tell a story, to myself, without even knowing how it'll turn out.